malomohq/accent/README.md

 A client can request what case the keys are formatted in by passing the case as a header in the request.
 By default the header key is `Accent`.
-If the client does not request a case or requests an unsupported case then no conversion will happen.
+If the client does not request a case or requests an unsupported case then a default case defined by `:default_case` will be used.
+If no default case is provided then no conversion will happen.
 By default the supported cases are `camel`, `pascal` and `snake`.

-### Options
+## Options

+* `:default_case` - module used to case the response when the client does not request a case or requests an unsupported case.
+When not provided then no conversation will happen for the above scenarios.
+Defaults to `nil`.
 * `:header` - the HTTP header used to determine the case to convert the response body to before sending the response (default: `Accent`)
 * `:json_codec` - module used to encode and decode JSON.
 The module is